2 - Terrain Generator and Image Segmentation

 3.2.2 Drawing Water regions

-- Select the Material Regions tab (located next to the Visibility Tree).
+- Select the Material Regions tab located next to the Tree tab in the Visibility pane.

 - Click Draw New Regions.

-If you want to use the exact values for this model, navigate to and open the provided .txt files in the Tutorials folder or you can download the files linked below.
-Select the import option in the Edit Polyline dialog and import the Tutorial 02 Water Region 1.txt and Tutorial 02 Water Region 2.txt files for regions 1 and 2.
+For exact coordinates of the material regions used in this tutorial, open the provided .txt files in the Tutorials folder or download the files linked below.
+Select Draw New Region, select the Water property, then after entering Draw Polyline mode, select the import option in the Edit Polyline dialog and import the Tutorial 02 Water Region 1.txt and Tutorial 02 Water Region 2.txt files for regions 1 and 2.

-Click on the Tree tab in the Visibility pane to exit out of the Edit Material Regions mode.
+Click on the Tree tab in the Visibility pane to exit the Material Regions mode.

 3.3 Add Line Seeder